Read 1,000 Books Before Kindergarten

 What Do I Need to Do?

-- Register at the Youth Department Information Desk.
+- Register at the Youth Information Desk.
 Registration is open all year.

-The 1K Club is designed for babies, toddlers, and preschoolers who have not yet entered Kindergarten.
-Children in Kindergarten through 8th grade are encouraged to sign up for Patch Club.
+The 1K Club is designed for babies, toddlers, and preschoolers who have not yet entered kindergarten.
+Children in kindergarten through eighth grade are encouraged to sign up for Patch Club.